 How Do You Prove It Was Self-Defense?

-Self-defense has been utilized as a legal defense in some crimes.
 The issue of self-defense comes up when a defendant acted with either the intent of causing the death of another individual or taking part in an action that resulted in that individual’s death.
-Examples of self-defense include fighting back with weapons or your fist or shooting someone to protect themselves and causing the death of someone else in the process.
+Examples of self-defense include fighting back with weapons or your fist or shooting someone to protect one’s self and causing the death of someone else in the process.

 The burden of proof in self-defense cases lies on the prosecutor.
 If the evidence supports a self-defense legal angle, the prosecutor has to prove beyond reasonable doubt that the action taken was not applicable or necessary.

-People are often confused by the differences between murder, manslaughter, and self-defense.
-But for those facing those charges, they are the difference between spending 20 years in jail to being incarcerated for the rest of their lives.
+The differences between murder, manslaughter, and self-defense is spending 20 years in jail versus being incarcerated for the rest of your life.

-The primary difference between murder, manslaughter, and self-defense is intent.
-Murder requires malice aforethought.
-This means you planned the death and executed it.
+There also is the different of intent between murder, manslaughter, and self-defense.
+Murder requires malice aforethought where it was planned and executed.
 Meanwhile, manslaughter has no malice aforethought.
-There was no premeditation and you never considered killing.
-The death occurred either during the heat of the moment, or you were negligent.
+There was no premeditation and the defendant never considered killing.
+The death occurred either during the heat of the moment, or because of negligence.

 However, self-defense is when death was caused by a justified use of force.
-In a perfect self-defense claim, the defendant believes that the action taken or force used was needed or reasonable in order to protect themselves or a third party.
+In an ideal self-defense claim, the defendant believes that the action taken was needed or reasonable in order to protect themselves or a third party.
 The defendant is not involved in any wrongdoing.